nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/installing-node-js/index.md

 [Official installers](https://nodejs.org/en/download/) are available on the official Node.js website for Windows and macOS and they cover the latest *Active LTS* release and the latest *Current* release.

-The installe for Windows is an executable *.msi* installer, while the one for macOS is a *.pkg* one.
+The installer for Windows is an executable *.msi* installer, while the one for macOS is a *.pkg* one.

 These installers behave and look like most of the installers you see while installing software on Windows or macOS.
 You will be presented with clickable UI which will allow you to customise and install Node.js into your system.

 {% responsiveImage './blog/articles/installing-node-js/node-js-macos-installer-screenshot.png', 'Install Node.js using the official macOS installer', { maxWidth: 732 }  %}

 This is probably the easiest way to install Node.js as you don't need to be a POSIX expert or do any kind of manual configuration.
-The installer will suggest sensible defaults to you and allow you to customise the main paramters (e.g. installation path).
+The installer will suggest sensible defaults to you and allow you to customise the main parameters (e.g. installation path).

-If you are running a unix system, there is no official graphical installer avaiable, but the [official Node.js dowload page](https://nodejs.org/dist/) offers a set of pre-compiled binaries for most architectures (32-bit, 64-bit, ARMv7 and ARMv8) for Linux, Windows and macOS.
+If you are running a unix system, there is no official graphical installer available, but the [official Node.js download page](https://nodejs.org/dist/) offers a set of pre-compiled binaries for most architectures (32-bit, 64-bit, ARMv7 and ARMv8) for Linux, Windows and macOS.

 {% responsiveImage './blog/articles/installing-node-js/node-js-macos-precompiled-binary.png', 'Install Node.js using the official macOS installer', { maxWidth: 700 }  %}